onnx/onnx/docs/Implementing an ONNX backend.md

 There are two types of tests in this suite: Node Tests and Model Tests.

-- Node Tests is intended to verify whehter a backend is doing the correct computation, having the expected bahavior of handling varies attributes for each individual operator.
+- Node Tests is intended to verify whether a backend is doing the correct computation, having the expected bahavior of handling varies attributes for each individual operator.
 In each test case, backend will be given a node and some inputs, its returned outputs will then be compared with the expected outputs.
 - Model Tests is intended to verify the backend at the model level, test cases are similar as in the Node tests, but instead of a node, the backend will be given an ONNX model.

 Integrating the ONNX Backend Test suite into your CI should be pretty easy.
 Here are some examples of how a backend do the integration: